WebKitForWindows/buildbot-scripts/README.md

   -Force
 ```

-## Worker Administration Scripts
+## Worker Host Administration Scripts
-The repository contains scripts to administer a Buildbot Worker.
+The root of the repository contains scripts to administer the Windows host
+running a Buildbot Worker.
+All scripts act on the Windows host directly and are
+not used by the running container.

 #### Clear-DockerStorage.ps1
 > Clears docker storage removing all images, containers and volumes